cybergeek1943/t4json/README.md

 data = T4Json()
 # start adding items here
 ```
 By default, when creating new json data, the initial data is just an empty dictionary.
-If you want to specify the starting data to work with... pass it to the ```new()``` method:
+If you want to specify the starting data to work with… pass it to the ```new()``` method:
 ```python
 fresh_start = {'version': 1.0}
 data = T4Json()